qoiz12/LambdaComplexSource/README.md

 #### Hey somebody plagirized your code, what can I do to help?
 You can report their repository or if they have Discord, send me the link to it, and I will negotiate with the owner.
 Do not raid any servers, since these could just be kids.

-#### What compiles on Emscripten?
+#### What projects are currently ported to Emscripten?
-Currently, tier1, tier2, and tier0 works on Emscripten (They compile), but currently, this is a work-in-progress, meaning that Emscripten isn't **FULLY** completed.
+- tier0
+- tier1
+- tier2
+- tier3
+- mathlib

 ## Features